Neal Shipley betting profile: Sony Open in Hawaii - PGA TOUR

 Shipley's advanced stats and rankings

-- Based on his past five tournaments, Shipley has averaged 0.173 Strokes Gained: Off-the-Tee.
+- Shipley posted a Strokes Gained: Off-the-Tee average of 0.173 in his past five tournaments, showing solid performance off the tee.

-- In terms of Strokes Gained: Approach the Green, Shipley has averaged 0.099 over his past five starts.
+- In terms of Strokes Gained: Approach the Green, Shipley recorded a 0.099 mark in his past five starts.
+His Strokes Gained: Around-the-Green averaged -0.330 over the same period.

-- Around the greens, Shipley has struggled with an average of -0.330 Strokes Gained: Around-the-Green in his past five tournaments.

-- On the putting surfaces, Shipley has delivered a positive 0.262 Strokes Gained: Putting average over his past five starts.
+- On the greens, Shipley delivered a 0.262 Strokes Gained: Putting mark in his past five tournaments.
+Overall, he averaged 0.204 Strokes Gained: Total in his past five starts.

 All stats in this article are accurate for Shipley as of the start of the Sony Open in Hawaii.